Special thanks to Edward “Buddy” King for his contributions to this article!

 Those nine years were vital for North Omaha.
 The community’s fabric was torn up white flight in the late 1950s and early 1960s, then scarred by the riots in the 1960s There were no community leaders strong enough to keep it together.
 KOWH was essential because it served as the communication lifeline for North Omaha.
 Coupled with the destruction of 2,000+ houses for the construction of the North Freeway and the aftermath of the riots of the 1960s, the loss of the station was nearly a mortal blow for North Omaha.

 In the 35+ years since the loss of KOWH, no radio station has been as relevant or meaningful.
-Several have tried in a variety of ways, but today North Omaha is rudderless in this area.
+However, several Black radio stations have come and gone and been launched again in Omaha.
+Many of them trace their roots or their legacy back to KOWH.